The Signals of Doomsday I: False Higgs vacuum decay signatures: Particle production from vacuum mismatch limited by friction

-The integration limit $\tau_{\rm term}$ is given in \eqref{TerminalTime}.
-This procedure determines the appropriate $\eta$ value for each scenario in Table~\ref{tab:spherical-yields}, ensuring consistency between the desired terminal speed and the proper-time dynamics of the wall.

-The results show that as the radius grows friction balances the drive, with the system approaching terminal velocity on the timescale $\tau_{\rm term}$; and the integrated yield is dominated by the combination of the exponentially sensitive $N_{k=0}(\alpha)$ and the rapidly growing area factor $4\pi R^2$, which becomes substantial by the time $\tau \sim \tau_{\rm term}$ in the most ultra-relativistic cases.
+The details of the numerical calculation have been described in Appendix~\ref{App-B}.
+The results show that as the radius grows, friction balances the drive, with the system approaching terminal velocity on the time-scale $\tau_{\rm term}$; and the integrated yield is dominated by the combination of the exponentially sensitive $N_{k=0}(\alpha)$ and the rapidly growing area factor $4\pi R^2$, which becomes substantial by the time $\tau \sim \tau_{\rm term}$ in the most ultra-relativistic cases.
+However, the production cut-off time $\tau_{\rm term}$ is very short.
+The number of particles shown in the Table \ref{tab:spherical-yields} might be sufficient if the bubble is produced near us (after all a few detected particles at enormous energies will represent an intriguing signal), but their flux will be severely diluted when propagating over the cosmological distances.
+However, all the difference in the energy density between the false and true vacuum has to go somewhere.
+If friction practically quenched particle production due to the vacuum mismatch, most of that energy will go into thermal particle production because of intense heat absorbed by the environment.

-These Higgs bosons will decay almost exclusively into Standard Model final states, with the dominant channels producing high‐energy photons and neutrinos.
-In Figures \ref{Photon2Plot} and \ref{Neutrino2Plot} below, we present the resulting photon and neutrino spectra, respectively, showing the differential number of particles per event as a function of their energy in Planck‐mass units.
-These distributions encapsulate both the initial zero‐momentum mode occupation and the volume amplification that occurs during the ultra‐relativistic expansion of each bubble wall.
-In more intuitive terms, even though only a handful of quanta start life in the bubble wall’s zero mode, the rapid expansion amplifies them into a signal of Higgs decays—potentially producing observable flashes of photons and bursts of neutrinos in a cosmological first‐order transition.
+In this section we intentionally worked with an idealised setup where the drag coefficient $\eta$ is held fixed in time.
+In other words, the friction ratio $B=\eta/\sigma$ does not respond to how hot or dense the shocked plasma becomes.
+The point of this toy model is to cleanly isolate the ``vacuum–mismatch’’ contribution to particle production: an accelerating bubble wall imposes a time–dependent boundary condition on the Higgs field, and the non–adiabatic change in the mode frequencies $\omega_\pm$ produces particles even if we do not allow the medium to thermalise.
+In this sense, the zero–mode occupation number $N_{k=0}(\tau)$ should be interpreted as a minimal, non-thermal lower bound on the Higgs–channel particle yield that follows purely from the acceleration history of the wall.